Q: Do I have to be a member of the host nudist resort to participate?

 Q: Are there showers?

-A: Caliente and Cypress Cove are large clothing-optional resorts with multiple swimming pools.
+A: Caliente is a large clothing-optional resort with multiple swimming pools.
 They both have multiple showers located around the pools.

 Q: Are there course maps available?